-Caring for the elderly and investing in the care of those who have reached the old age is increasing worldwide.
+Caring for the elderly and investing in the care of those who have reached old age is increasing worldwide.
 The decrease in the number of births in recent years is slowly aging the planet.
 Some countries, such as Brazil, are no longer known as young nations since the end of the last century.
 Today, according to the Instituto Brasileiro de Geografia e Estatística (Brazilian Institute of Geography and Statistics, in Portuguese), the Brazilian already lives, on average, 75.8 years.
-Health promotion actions are increasing their effectiveness to meet this demand and are encompassing not only new technologies with more accurate treatment and diagnostic testing, but also increasing the supply of basic sanitation, decreasing mortality from infectious diseases, spreading of vaccines and antibiotics.
+Health promotion actions are increasing their effectiveness to meet this demand and are encompassing not only new technologies with more accurate treatment and diagnostic testing but also increasing the supply of basic sanitation, decreasing mortality from infectious diseases, spreading of vaccines and antibiotics.

 Focusing on improving the quality of life of those who have reached old age, UFF geriatricians created, for more than 20 years, the Centro de Referência de Atenção à Saúde do Idoso de Niterói (Niterói Elderly Health Care Reference Center, in Portuguese, Crasi), known as “Mequinho”, downtown Niterói, where it is installed.
-The center promotes prevention and treatment of old age diseases, especially Alzheimer’s disease.
+The center promotes the prevention and treatment of old age diseases, especially Alzheimer’s disease.
 The Geriatrics Service, for example, holds weekly stimulation and cognitive rehabilitation workshops.

 According to Crasi coordinator Yolanda Boechat, these workshops are the best way to preserve whole functions and stimulate one’s compromised functions.
 “Through living with each other, we transform the inner reality and expand our memories,” said the UFF geriatrician and teacher, who was attracted to the subject ten years ago, after finishing her doctorate in Neurology and taking over the coordination of the center.